scottjgibson/monochron/firmware/distribution/readme.txt

 Version 1.1
 9/10/2010
-Added TimesSqaureChron, Coding Dataman, Simulates the Scrolling Marquee of Times Square GPS Setup, GPS module will be detected and used if present, Coding Dataman, Making it work CaitSitch Instructions on adding the GPS module to stock MonoChron at http://crjones.com/adamods Code highly optimized, Thank you CaitSith!
+Added TimesSqaureChron, Coding Dataman, Simulates the Scrolling Marquee of Times Square GPS Setup, GPS module will be detected and used if present, Coding Dataman, Making it work CaitSith Instructions on adding the GPS module to stock MonoChron at http://crjones.com/adamods Code highly optimized, Thank you CaitSith!
 Modules may be dropped in or out, Thank you again CaitSith!